holderdeord/hdo-puppet/README.md

     $ VAGRANT=1 cap deploy:setup deploy:cold # only needed first time
     $ VAGRANT=1 cap deploy

-The test script can do this for you.
+The `test.sh` script can do this for you.
 By default, it will destroy and recreate the VM, provision it, set up password-less login, and do a cold deploy of the app (assumed to be in `../hdo-site`):

     $ bin/test.sh